Zee864/productviewer/README.md

 * [NPM](https://www.npmjs.com/) - Dependency Management
 * [Asp.Net Core](https://www.microsoft.com/net/download) - Framework for building web applications and services with .NET and C#
 * Rider - IDE used for development

-# How have each of the non-functional requirements been addressed?

-## Maintainability, Structure & Readability

-- Dependency Injection has been used to inject the services into the controllers.
-This allows for the services to be easily mocked for testing and allows for the services to be easily swapped out for different implementations.
-- Interfaces have been used to define the services.
-This allows for the services to be easily mocked for testing and allows for the services to be easily swapped out for different implementations.
-- Annotations have been used to define the routes for the controllers.
-This allows for the routes to be easily changed and allows for the routes to be easily documented.
-- File and naming conventions have been used to make the code more readable and easier to navigate.
-- Code has been abstracted into separate methods to make the code more readable and easier to navigate.
-- JsDoc and XML comments have been used to document the code.
-- The code has been formatted using the default Rider formatting settings.
-- The code has been linted using the default Rider linting settings.

-## Reliability & Error Handling

-- The application has been tested using unit tests.
-The unit tests have been written using the NUnit framework and the Moq framework.
-The unit tests have been written to test the services and the controllers.
-- Logging has been implemented using the Serilog framework.
-The logs are written to a file in the logs directory.
-- Try/catch blocks have been used to catch any exceptions that are thrown by the services and controllers.
-The exceptions are logged and an error response is returned to the client.

-## Standards & Extensibility

-- IOC principles have been used to allow for the services to be easily mocked for testing and allows for the services to be easily swapped out for different implementations.
-- Explicit Dependency principle has been used to allow methods and classes to explicitly define their dependencies.
-This allows for identification of dependencies and allows for the dependencies to be injected via the constructor.
-- SOLID principles was used to ensure that the code is easily maintainable and extensible.
-- DRY principle has been used to allow code to be written using reusable methods.
-- Single responsibility principle has been used to logically separate the code into separate classes and methods allowing extensibility.
-- The application has been written using the .Net Core framework.
-This allows the application to be run on multiple platforms.
-- The application has been written using the React framework.
-This allows the application to be easily extended to include more features.
-- The application has been written using the MUI framework which allows for the application to be easily styled using Google's Material Design.
-- The application has been written using the Material-Table framework allowing for the implementation of a data table with sorting, filtering and pagination.
-- MVC has been used to separate the front end and back end code.
-This allows the front end and back end code to be easily extended to include more features.

-## Efficiency & Performance

-- Response compression has been enabled to reduce the size of the response.
-This allows for the response to be sent more quickly and reduces the bandwidth required to send the response.
-- Response catching is used to reduce the number of requests made to the API allowing for greater efficiency and performance.
-- Asynchronous programming has been used where possible to allow the application to run processes in parallel leading to greater efficiency and performance.
-- Inline methods have been used to remove the need for the compiler to create a delegate for the method.
-This allows better performance as there is no overhead in terms of memory allocation or preserving method call information in the memory.
-- HttpClient has been reused by passing it into the services via dependency injection.
-This allows for the HttpClient to be reused and reduces the overhead of creating a new HttpClient for each request.

-## Testability & Automated Testing

-- Unit tests have been created with a 100% code coverage.
-- All of the services have been mocked using the Moq framework.
-This allows for the services to be easily tested without having to make any external API calls.
-- Tests have been automated using the NUnit framework.
-This allows for the tests to be run automatically when the code is built.
-- The tests have been written to test the services and the controllers.
-- The tests have been written to test the happy path and the unhappy path as well as to test the error handling and logging.
-- Interface have been used to mock the services allowing for the services to be easily swapped out for different implementations.
-- Dependency Injection has been used to inject the services into the controllers.
-This allows for the services to be easily mocked for testing and allows for the services to be easily swapped out for different implementations.
-- All dependencies have been passed into the classes via the constructor.
-This allows for the dependencies to be easily mocked for testing.